raquelredo/raquelredo.github.io_site/_posts/articles/2018-03-10-tough-profession.md

 ---
   layout: "post"
   title: "Being a Data Scientist is tough"
   excerpt: "We are in a creation era, not in a consolidation era.
-Invest in teams that can bring you a future, stop thinking as a present thing"
+Invest in teams that can bring you a future, stop thinking as a present thing."
   categories: articles
   tags: [datascience,data, CEO, BigData]
   author: rachel